-Upon graduating from Bedford Free School, pupils will have experienced success in their GCSEs.
-Through our morning address and experience of the enhanced curriculum, and the knowledge that we pack into the academic curriculum, they will also be leaving us as well-rounded individuals ready to make a difference to their community and to society in general.
+Upon graduating from BFS, pupils will have experienced success in their GCSEs.
+Through our morning address, experience of the enhanced curriculum and the knowledge that we pack into the academic curriculum, they will also be leaving us as well-rounded individuals ready to make a difference to their community and to society in general.

 In short they will be ready both for university and to make a difference in the community and in the nation.

-Please click the link to see our latest Electives offer for Autumn half term 1 BFS Electives Half Term 1 2019
+Please click the link to see our latest Electives offer for Spring Term BFS Spring Electives

 At BFS we encourage all our students to have a full and active involvement in sport.